lgatto/2017_11_16_OpenConCam/content.md

 > campaign is an initiative by early career researchers (ECRs) for
 > early career researchers who aim for a fairer, more open and ethical
 > research and publication environment.

+Because a good researcher and a successful researcher are not the same thing.
+With this campaign, we want to lead individuals and institutions in adopting open practices to improve research rigour.
+We want a good researcher and a successful academic to realign.

 ## Some background